akdataai/migrate-java-db-to-azure/step-01-deploy-java-ee-app-to-VM/README.md

 <img src="media/SelectPostgreSQLJar.png" width=500 align=centre>
 <img src="media/ConfirmJarDeployment.png" width=500 align=centre>

+  * When prompted reload WildFly
+    * If there is no prompt reload manually in the console
+      * Navigate to Runtime
+      * Select the Server petstorevm
+      * Select reload

   * Navigate to
     * Navigate to Configuration -> Datasources & Drivers
     * Add Data Source (not the XA)